Iron Butt Association: 50 cc Quest

+Not to be confused with a ride for bikes limited to 50 cc of displacement, the 50 cc Quest is named for riding across the United States from Coast to Coast in less than 50 hours.
+It was originally conceived by Dave McQueeney as a New York to San Francisco trip of 2910 mi.
+In the first ten years of its existence only ten riders were officially recognized to successfully complete it.
+In the meantime a ride from Jacksonville, Florida to San Diego, California has become the most popular route, as it is only 2345 mi long.

 100CCC

 Two 50cc Quests done back to back (coast to coast to coast) in 100 hours or less.
 This is considered an Extreme Ride.

 National Parks Tour Master Traveler

 The object of the IBA's National Parks Tour is to take some time to visit the hundreds of National Parks, National Historic Sites, National Recreation Areas, and National Monuments located in the United States and Canada.

 The riders must purchase a Passport to Your National Parks book, then proceed to visit at least 50 of these sites or parks listed in the Passport book in at least 25 states and provinces within the period of one year.
 Start and finish times are up to the rider, as long as the time frame does not exceed the one year allotment.